Sprout Social (NASDAQ:SPT) Trading 8.1% Higher

 Shares of Sprout Social, Inc. (NASDAQ:SPT – Get Rating) traded up 8.1% on Friday .
 The company traded as high as $53.32 and last traded at $51.52.
 10,698 shares were traded during trading, a decline of 99% from the average session volume of 715,240 shares.
 The stock had previously closed at $47.64.

-A number of research analysts recently weighed in on the company.
-Stifel Nicolaus dropped their price target on Sprout Social from $155.00 to $100.00 and set a “buy” rating on the stock in a research note on Wednesday, February 23rd.
+SPT has been the subject of several analyst reports.
 Needham & Company LLC lowered their price objective on Sprout Social from $160.00 to $75.00 and set a “buy” rating for the company in a research note on Wednesday, February 23rd.
 Piper Sandler lowered their price objective on Sprout Social from $125.00 to $98.00 and set an “overweight” rating for the company in a research note on Wednesday, February 23rd.
-Morgan Stanley decreased their price target on Sprout Social from $110.00 to $70.00 and set an “equal weight” rating for the company in a research report on Wednesday, February 23rd.
+Morgan Stanley lowered their price objective on Sprout Social from $110.00 to $70.00 and set an “equal weight” rating for the company in a research note on Wednesday, February 23rd.
+Cantor Fitzgerald reduced their price objective on Sprout Social from $99.00 to $80.00 in a report on Wednesday, May 4th.
 Finally, Canaccord Genuity Group reduced their price objective on Sprout Social from $155.00 to $75.00 and set a “buy” rating for the company in a report on Wednesday, February 23rd.
 Two research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company has an average rating of “Buy” and an average price target of $103.33.

 The stock has a fifty day moving average price of $63.50 and a 200 day moving average price of $75.35.
 The stock has a market capitalization of $2.90 billion, a P/E ratio of -90.20 and a beta of 1.49.